Psychotherapy and Art Therapy

 We are collaborators in your supervision, meaning that I am following your goals and your needs in supervision to enhance the safety and care of your clients.
 I typically recommend bi-monthly supervision meetings but I’m happy to flow with what you feel you need.

 I am a member of the CRPO in good standing since April 2015, a member of the College of Nurses of Ontario since 2001, and a licensed psychiatric nurse with the Canadian Nurses Association since 2003.
-I am a PhD candidate in Psychology at Walden University focusing on the ethical implications of online practice as well as a licensed art therapist with the Canadian Art Therapy Association.
+I hold a PhD in Psychology from Walden University focusing on the ethical implications of online practice as well as a licensed art therapist with the Canadian Art Therapy Association.
 I have met the competencies related to supervision as required by the CRPO and have participated in group supervision as well as received individual supervision for many years.

 Currently, I am supervising Masters of Counselling students as well as art therapy students and am happy to expand my services to new and experienced therapists.
 Contact me to find out more!

 416-486-5222 or Talia@acutoronto.com

 Greeting from me, Talia!
 Psychotherapist and nurse at Acutoronto.
 I’m pleased to invite you to come for a visit if you are curious about psychotherapy or art therapy for mental health and psychological wellbeing.

 Your first psychotherapy session is usually a time for us to get to know one another and see if there is a therapeutic connection.
 You may be asked to fill out some forms about your current and past physical and emotional health.
 It may take a few sessions for me to fully understand your situation and concerns and to determine the best approach for us to work together.